LOGLINE

 DIRECTOR'S STATEMENT

-Secondary Dominance is a hybrid biographical expression / auto-fiction documentary / long-form music video that explores trauma’s cellular imprint from a place where art and science intersect.
-The film arcs a wide range of emotions — moving from grief, to the ridiculous and silly, to placidity and so on… in circles, such as in life.
+Secondary Dominance is an auto-fiction documentary / long-form music video that explores trauma’s cellular imprint from a place where art and science intersect.

 This film is deeply personal to me, rigorously honest, and was somewhat scary to create.
 It is an expression of how over the last 38 years, since an incident of sexual trauma as a 4-year-old, I’ve navigated my relationship to myself and to others.